datatrail-jhu/10_dsjob/manuscript/01_resume.md

 {format: png}
 ![creative resume](https://docs.google.com/presentation/d/163yY-dxZnMIdH9x-xf6hqoQxRDGlb-XpAX1NoRZc6Jc/export/png?id=163yY-dxZnMIdH9x-xf6hqoQxRDGlb-XpAX1NoRZc6Jc&pageid=g3a45d4729b_0_0)

-As we saw in the last example, the applicant's name and contact information are clearly at the top of hte resume.
+As we saw in the last example, the applicant's name and contact information are clearly at the top of the resume.
 Here, the addition of small icons makes this information slightly more appealing.

 {format: png}
 ![name and contact information are visible and visually-appealing](https://docs.google.com/presentation/d/163yY-dxZnMIdH9x-xf6hqoQxRDGlb-XpAX1NoRZc6Jc/export/png?id=163yY-dxZnMIdH9x-xf6hqoQxRDGlb-XpAX1NoRZc6Jc&pageid=g3fe2ca85f0_0_46)